Indian National Congress: Post-independence

-Nehru and Shastri era (1947–1966)
+Nehru era (1947–1964)

 From 1951 until his death in 1964, Jawaharlal Nehru was the paramount leader of the party.
 Congress gained power in landslide victories in the general elections of 1951–52, 1957, and 1962.
 During his tenure, Nehru implemented policies based on import substitution industrialisation, and advocated a mixed economy where the government-controlled public sector co-existed with the private sector.
 He believed the establishment of basic and heavy industries was fundamental to the development and modernisation of the Indian economy.
 The Nehru government directed investment primarily into key public sector industries—steel, iron, coal, and power—promoting their development with subsidies and protectionist policies.
 Nehru embraced secularism, socialistic economic practices based on state-driven industrialisation, and a non-aligned and non-confrontational foreign policy that became typical of the modern Congress Party.
 The policy of non-alignment during the Cold War meant Nehru received financial and technical support from both the Eastern and Western Blocs to build India's industrial base from nothing.

 During his period in office, there were four known assassination attempts on Nehru.
 The first attempt on his life was during partition in 1947 while he was visiting the North-West Frontier Province in a car.
 The second was by a knife-wielding rickshaw-puller in Maharashtra in 1955.
 A third attempt happened in Bombay in 1956.
 The fourth was a failed bombing attempt on railway tracks in Maharashtra in 1961.
 Despite threats to his life, Nehru despised having excess security personnel around him and did not like his movements to disrupt traffic.
 K. Kamaraj became the president of the All India Congress Committee in 1963 during the last year of Nehru's life.
 Prior to that, he had been the chief minister of Madras state for nine years.
 Kamaraj had also been a member of "the syndicate", a group of right wing leaders within Congress.
 In 1963 the Congress lost popularity following the defeat in the Indo-Chinese war of 1962.
 To revitalise the party, Kamaraj proposed the Kamaraj Plan to Nehru that encouraged six Congress chief ministers (including himself) and six senior cabinet ministers to resign to take up party work.

 In 1964, Nehru died because of an aortic dissection, raising questions about the party's future.
-Following the death of Nehru, Gulzarilal Nanda was appointed as the interim Prime Minister on 27 May 1964, pending the election of a new parliamentary leader of the Congress party who would then become Prime Minister.
+Following the death of Nehru, Gulzarilal Nanda was appointed as the interim prime minister on 27 May 1964, pending the election of a new parliamentary leader of the Congress party who would then become prime minister.
 During the leadership contest to succeed Nehru, the preference was between Morarji Desai and Lal Bahadur Shashtri.
 Eventually, Shashtri was selected as the next parliamentary leader thus the Prime Minister.
 Kamaraj was widely credited as the "kingmaker" in for ensuring the victory of Lal Bahadur Shastri over Morarji Desai.